 Other areas of the city may also be affected by protests and associated movements.
-Demonstrations could also take place in Chiang Mai, Phuket and Surat Thani.
+Demonstrations have also taken place in other cities.

-Deaths have occurred as a result of contact with poisonous jellyfish off Koh Lanta, Koh Pha-ngan, Koh Phi Phi, Krabi and Phuket.
+Deaths have occurred due to contact with poisonous jellyfish off Koh Lanta, Koh Pha Ngan, Koh Phi Phi, Krabi and Phuket.

 Riptides in coastal areas can be strong, including in the popular destinations of Cha-am/Hua Hin, Koh Samui, Pattaya, Phuket and Rayong.
-There have been a number of deaths due to drowning.
+There have been several deaths due to drowning.

-Heed flag warnings and under no circumstances swim when a red flag is displayed.
+- Heed flag warnings and don’t swim when a red flag is displayed

-Only undertake adventure sports, such as zip-lining and rock climbing, with a well-established and reputable company that has insurance.
+If you undertake adventure sports, such as zip-lining, rock climbing, speleology, elephant trekking or parasailing, choose a well-established and reputable company that has insurance.

 Tour operators may not adhere to international standards.
-If you have any doubt concerning the safety of the installation or equipment, refrain from using them.
-Ensure that the recreational activities you choose are covered by your travel insurance.
+If you have any doubt concerning the safety of the installation or equipment, don’t use them.
+Ensure that your travel insurance covers the recreational activities you choose.

 If engaging in adventure tourism: